sidsearch/DeepLearningReading/notes/context-aware-captions-from-context-agnostic.md

    goals of RS is to select utterences which are good sentences as per the generative model p and are discriminative per f
  -  RS(I, c_t, c_d) = arg max \lambda p(s|I, c_t) + (1-lambda) f(s,c_t,c_d)

-(2) Introspective Speker: (3) Emitter-Suppresor Beam Search for RNNs
+(2) Introspective Speker: (3) Emitter-Suppresor Beam Search for RNNs: This is the algorithm used for maximizer for ES beam search.
+* uses MLThis paper proposes method which uses a new method to get image captions using context
+1. Justification
+2. Discriminative image captioning

 (4) Experimental results: The proposed method achieves competitive performance on CIDEr-D and METEOR evaluation metrics.